eledot/Blitwizard/README-deps.txt

     src/vorbis
    http://xiph.org/downloads/

-Required for null device graphics, graphics:
+Required for null device graphics, or normal (2d/3d) graphics:
  - drop the contents of a source tarball of a recent libpng release into src/imgloader/png see http://libpng.org/pub/png/libpng.html

-Required for null device graphics, graphics:
+Required for null device graphics, or normal (2d/3d) graphics:
  - drop the contents of a source tarball of a recent zlib release into src/imgloader/zlib see http://zlib.net/